Skip to main content

 Summed sources

 By selecting the summed source you can now analyze all the different acoustical parameters for the summed response.
 The summed source is now tied to the simulation and will always be accessible through the results view when visited again.
+It can also be edited or deleted by hovering over it and selecting the respective icon.

 note